Spring Garden Revival

 Milton Water Department Coordination for Efficient Irrigation & Conservation Compliance

-Efficient irrigation is coordinated through the Milton Water Department, which enforces seasonal water restrictions (odd/even days May-Sept during drought).
+Efficient irrigation in Milton is managed by the Water Department, which enforces conservation measures, especially during drought (odd/even watering May-September).
 Drip irrigation is preferred for flower beds, reducing evaporation and disease risk.
 Install and maintain rain sensors, and monitor soil moisture—glacial till and clay soils retain water, while sandy soils drain quickly.
 Apply 2-4 inches of mulch to reduce evaporation by 50%, and group plants by water needs (hydrozoning).
-Water deeply and infrequently (1-1.5 inches/week), ideally in the early morning (5:00-9:00 AM).
-New plantings may be hand-watered for the first 30 days.
-Rainwater harvesting (barrels 50-100 gallons) is encouraged where permitted.
-Irrigation systems require permits and annual backflow prevention device testing, coordinated with the building department and cross-connection control programs.
-Milton Water & Sewer Billing
+Water early (5:00-9:00 AM) and use hand-watering exemptions for new plantings during the first 30 days.
+Rain barrels (50-100 gallons) are encouraged for supplemental irrigation.
+Irrigation systems require permits and annual backflow prevention device testing.

 525 Canton Avenue, Milton, MA 02186